xenophenes/talk-to-me-about-tech/src/pages/blog/devrel-talks-promoting-a-technology-meetup.md

 - Bluesky
 - YouTube

+And as a quick tip, if you're sharing the same message across multiple platforms, consider a free tier of a management platform such as [Buffer.com](https://buffer.com/) or [CoSchedule](https://coschedule.com/).

 ### Targeting users already interested or involved

 *Are there any specific advocacy websites for the technology or industry that you’re organizing the meetup for?*